DAILY DISCIPLINE #95

 Day 14- Even with stern warnings of judgment, the desire of God to save His people comes through!

 Day 15- God deeply laments harsh discipline and this lament is expressed through Jeremiah as he seems to see the whole picture unfold of the days ahead.

-Day 16- Despite the judgement coming to the people, it is a judgement with hope.
+Day 16- Despite the judgment coming to the people, it is a judgment with hope.